Table of contents

 13. On-going-monitor-site-status-and-messages-in-Google Search Console

-The most important thing in this aspect is to regularly monitor the information appearing in Google Search Console, as this is the only place where Google communicates with us about our site, where it points out any indexing errors that appear and indicates improvements such as Core Web Vitals.
+The most important thing in this aspect is to regularly monitor the information appearing in Google Search Console, as this is the only place where Google communicates with us about our site.
+It points out any indexing errors that appear and indicates improvements such as Core Web Vitals.

-The Core Web Vitals score itself, too, is worth checking regularly, as its significant deterioration means that there were some major technical problems on our site.
+The Core Web Vitals score itself, too, is worth checking regularly.
+Its significant deterioration indicates that our site had some major technical problems.

 If you want to improve the visibility of your online store, feel free to contact us!